-As of this year, companies that bring packaging onto the market which disrupts the current sorting and recycling scenarios risk falling under the highest Green Dot rate for obstructive or discouraged packaging.
+Companies that put packaging on the market that disrupts the current sorting and recycling scenarios risk falling under the highest Green Dot rate for obstructive or discouraged packaging.
 At the start of this year, a second version of the list of obstructive or discouraged packaging was published by the IRPC.
 Time for an update.

 The Green Dot: more than a logo

-Companies that bring packaged products onto the market are obliged to ensure take-back and recycling.
+Companies that put packaged products on the market are obliged to ensure take-back and recycling.
 Most companies join the Fost Plus collective system, which relieves them of this task.
 However, they still pay the actual costs linked to the selective collecting, sorting and recycling per material.
 This is the so-called Green Dot.
-The more difficult a material is to recycle, the higher the rate paid by the company.
+The more difficult the material or the packaging is to recycle, the higher the rate paid by the company.
 In other words, the Green Dot directs companies towards packaging that is in line with our sorting and recycling scenarios.

 The Green Dot logo on packaging means that the manufacturer in question is affiliated to Fost Plus.

-Packaging that hampers collection, sorting and/or recycling is given a dissuasive Green Dot rate.
-This is intended to encourage companies to avoid such packaging as much as possible.
+Packaging that hampers collection, sorting and/or recycling may be subject to a dissuasive Green Dot rate.
+The goal is to encourage companies to avoid such packaging as much as possible.
 However, switching to a different packaging takes time.
-So as a transitional rule, the Interregional Packaging Commission (IRPC) has approved a temporary exemption for three packaging types as a transitional rule when the first list was published in 2020.
+So the Interregional Packaging Commission (IRPC) approved a temporary exemption for three packaging types as a transitional rule when the first list was published in 2020.

 - Plastic bottles at least 70% of which is covered by a sleeve (or 50% for bottles <50cl), if this consists of a different material than the bottle and is not perforated.

-For plastic cans with a metal bottom or top and oxo-degradable packaging, however, the dissuasive rate applies immediately.
+For plastic cans with a metal top or bottom and oxo-degradable packaging, however, the dissuasive rate applies immediately.
 Moreover, such packaging is banned by the EU and is consequently hardly ever found on the market.

 Active cooperation with members